openstack/nova/doc/source/admin/configuration/schedulers.rst

      - ``io_ops_weight_multiplier``
      - Multiplier used for weighing host I/O operations.
 A negative value means a preference to choose light workload compute hosts.
+       If the per aggregate ``io_ops_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
    * - [filter_scheduler]
      - ``soft_affinity_weight_multiplier``
      - Multiplier used for weighing hosts for group soft-affinity.
 Only a positive value is allowed.
    * - [filter_scheduler]
+       If the per aggregate ``soft_affinity_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
      - ``soft_anti_affinity_weight_multiplier``
      - Multiplier used for weighing hosts for group soft-anti-affinity.
 Only a positive value is allowed.
+       If the per aggregate ``soft_anti_affinity_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
    * - [filter_scheduler]
      - ``build_failure_weight_multiplier``
      - Multiplier used for weighing hosts which have recent build failures.
 A positive value increases the significance of build failures reported by the host recently, making them less likely to be chosen.
+       If the per aggregate ``build_failure_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
    * - [metrics]
      - ``weight_multiplier``
      - Multiplier for weighting meters.
 Use a floating-point value.
+       If the per aggregate ``metrics_weight_multiplier``
+       metadata is set, this multiplier will override the configuration option value.
    * - [metrics]
      - ``weight_setting``
      - Determines how meters are weighted.
 Use a comma-separated list of